tekknolagi/tekknolagi.github.com/_posts/2022-11-10-cinder-jit-symbolizer.md

 I had some crashes, so I went to see if Valgrind could track down anything weird for me.
-It turns out, though, that Valgrind [had a bug][valgrind-bug] where it wouldn't intercept that `open` for the `mmap`, so actually I was reading *Valgrind's* executable instead of my own when trying to track down the bug.
-At the time of symbolizer and blog post writing, the bug had been fixed, but I did not have the latest version on hand.
+It turns out, though, that Valgrind [had a bug][valgrind-bug] where it wouldn't intercept that `open` for the `mmap`, so actually I was reading *Valgrind's* executable instead of my own when trying to track down my memory error.
+At the time of symbolizer writing, the bug had been fixed, but I did not have the latest version on hand.

 [valgrind-bug]: https://bugzilla.redhat.com/show_bug.cgi?id=1925786